 Since the entry into force of amendments to the Asylum legislation on 28 March 2017, asylum detention is hardly ever used.
-At the moment of this update, only 5 people are detained in the asylum detention.
+At the time of writing, no one is detained in asylum detention.
 The amended law provides that it is only possible to apply for asylum in the transit zones and that all asylum seekers, with the exception of unaccompanied minors below age of 14, have to remain in the transit zone for the whole duration of the asylum procedure.
 The stay in the transit zone is de facto detention.

-Asylum seekers under a Dublin procedure, with the exception of unaccompanied minors below 14 years of age are always detained for the whole duration of the Dublin procedure in the de facto detention in the transit zone.
+Asylum seekers under a Dublin procedure, with the exception of unaccompanied children below 14 years of age are always detained for the whole duration of the Dublin procedure in the de facto detention in the transit zone.